gerasimsergey/Simplicity_public/README.md

 As the project is getting mature, it went closed source.
 This is the stale code.

 A screenshot of the current alpha version is below.
-Still has drafty icons, fonts, etc.
+It still has unpolished, rough icons, fonts, etc.

 ![alt tag](https://github.com/evgenybaskakov/Simplicity_public/blob/master/screenshot.png)